swiftlang/swift-evolution/proposals/NNNN-clock-sleep-for.md

 network requests, but when run in tests you may want it to just return some mock data.

-Due to the current design of `Clock`, it is not possible to inject a clock existential into a feature so that you can use a `Continuous` clock in production, but some other kind of controllable clock in tests.
+Due to the current design of `Clock`, it is not possible to inject a clock existential into a feature so that you can use a `ContinuousClock` in production, but some other kind of controllable clock in tests.

 For example, suppose you have an observable object for the logic of some feature that wants to show